The events are open to all cyclists, with the following provisos:

 (iii) AUK has public liability and employer’s liability insurance for organiser’s (and their helpers) of events registered with AUK and for members acting in a voluntary capacity for AUK as directors, officials, committee members or delegates.

-AUK insurance does not cover everyday cycling or riding to & from events.
-Members are encouraged to take out personal insurance to cover their general cycling activities.
+AUK insurance does not cover everyday cycling, riding to and from an event or participation in CTT events as AUK members and it does not cover any other risks.
+Members are therefore strongly encouraged to take out individual insurance to cover their cycling activities generally.